willp240/rat-container/README.md

 ***
 **To use a specific branch of RAT**:
 - Ensure you git checkout to the branch OUTSIDE the container to avoid issues, then run RAT like above

+***
+**To use TensorFlow/cppflow**:
+- The libraries are already installed (tensorflow at /usr/local/lib, cppflow repo is at /home/software) and the environment variables are set in the setup-env.sh script, so you should be able to just use it after sourcing

 # [ADVANCED]
 # To build the container